COMAGRI co-rapporteur proposes Omnibus Regulation amendments

 We are pleased to bring you this guest post by Paolo de Castro MEP who is a co-rapporteur for the European Parliament’s AGRI Committee on the so-called Omnibus Regulation which proposes to amend the CAP basic acts with a view to their simplification.
 Mr de Castro introduced his draft report at the AGRI Committee last Monday 13 March, and it is now open for amendment by other AGRI Committee members until March 21st.
 The following is an edited version of his remarks.

-The Omnibus proposal represents, despite its significant management and administrative complexity, an important opportunity to improve and solve the major issues that our farmers have been facing over the first three years of application of the new CAP.… Read the rest
+The Omnibus proposal represents, despite its significant management and administrative complexity, an important opportunity to improve and solve the major issues that our farmers have been facing over the first three years of application of the new CAP.
+We welcome such initiative from the European Commission, but I believe the Parliament has the duty to make the Commission’s proposals more ambitious, while complying with the two main objectives of the overall text, which are procedural simplification and red tape cutting.… Read the rest

 The US farm safety net